yashauti1/YOChats-Mern-chat-app-/README.md

 * Online user status (Socket.io and React Context)
 * Global state management with Zustand
 * Error handling both on the server and on the client
-* At the end Deployment like a pro for FREE!
-* And much more!

 ### Setup .env file